gnosis/gp-v1-ui/README.md

 ## 🖧 Supported networks
 App is currently compatible with Mainnet, Rinkeby, and xDAI.
 Please refer to the [wiki](https://github.com/gnosis/gp-v1-ui/wiki#-compatible-networks) for further information.

+## 🖧 Supported networks
+App is currently compatible with Mainnet, Rinkeby, and xDAI.
+Please refer to the [wiki](https://github.com/gnosis/dex-react/wiki#-compatible-networks) for further information.

 ## 🦺 Testnet faucets

 Test faucets allow to get some tokens for using them in a testnet.